kamalkumar1/XamarinPhoneContact/CONTACT_CONFIGURATION.md

 5. **ContactItemView** - Individual contact item display
 6. **AnimatedSelectionTickMark** - when Individual contact item get selected
 6. **DarkMode** - It will support both dark and light mode feature
+7. **Pagination** - Get contact via pagination

 ## Secuirty
+List Secuirty of below given secuirty check followed while saving the Data of the Localdb.
+-Key Genration to encrypte the data.
+  * Per-device uniqueness: deviceid
+  * Strong KDF is used Derives the key via Rfc2898DeriveBytes.
+Pbkdf2 with SHA-256 and 100,000 iterations, slowing offline brute-force attempts.
+  * No hardcoded secrets: All entropy is generated at runtime; nothing sensitive is embedded in code.

 ## Notes